 The lender's entrusted payment means that the lender will, according to the borrower's withdrawal application and payment commission, pay the loan funds to the borrower's transaction object that meets the contracted use.

 【Exclusive Manuscripts and Disclaimer】 All works marked as “Future 360 Original” must be reproduced, excerpted or otherwise used by any entity, organization or individual without authorization in writing.
 Has been authorized in writing, indicating the source melts 360.
-Violations of the above statement inflicted violations of the 360's legal rights will be legally pursued.
+Violations of the above statement inflicted violations of the legal rights and interests of 360 will be legally pursued.
 The materials and conclusions in the work are for reference only and do not constitute operational recommendations.
 For written authorization, please email: email@example.com

-- Comment List (User comments are only for users to express their personal views, does not mean that this site agrees with their views or confirms their description)
+- Comment list (User comments are only for users to express personal views, does not mean that this site agrees with their views or confirms their description)

 - Mobile Edition: What is the lender's entrusted payment?